 Singapore is home to a thriving business community — however, compliance with government regulations is one of the essential obligations of any business owner whose company is registered in Singapore.

 A large part of that is complying with ACRA regulations.
-The Accounting and Corporate Regulatory Authority (ACRA) is Singapore’s main regulator of financial reporting and business registration — and you will want to update them on any changes in your business information promptly.
+The Accounting and Corporate Regulatory Authority (ACRA) is Singapore’s main regulator of financial reporting and business registration — and it is crucial to promptly update them on any changes in your business information, including annual return filings.

 We will explain all the details on filing your business changes to ACRA below.

 These days, the annual return for ACRA is basically an electronic form filed to ACRA, containing important company particulars that we have described below.
 The annual return also provides critical information that helps the company’s stakeholders to make informed decisions.